UK Amazon Affiliate Website Pick a Niche You Like

 People new to this method of making money online are usually advised to pick a good niche when starting to build their website.
 The question that is often left unanswered is this one.
 What makes a good niche?

 For a lot of potential affiliates this is a critical point.
 Pick the wrong niche and you can waste hours of your time and never make a penny.
 Please pay very close attention to this, as it will save you hours of frustration.

 What Makes a Good UK Amazon Affiliate Niche?

-Many people will know what a niche is but just to be clear a niche is simply a part of a market.
-If you decide to make a website about golf, then golf is the market and within that there are a number of smaller niches such as gold clubs, golf attire, golf trolleys etc.
+Many people will know what a niche is but just to be clear a niche is simply a smaller part of a larger market.
+If you decide to make a website about golf, then golf is the market and within that there are a number of smaller niches such as golf clubs, golf attire, golf trolleys etc.